Abellarr/Abellarr/README.md

 Welcome to the README for my personal GitHub page.
 I am a US Navy veteran of 8 years, where I served as a Mass Communication Specialist and a Master-at-Arms.
 Once I decided to transition out of the military, I attended an 18-week software engineering bootcamp as part of the DoD
 Skillbridge program and really ignited a passion for programming and building things with code.
-After the bootcamp, I decided to pursue a degree in Computer Science, completing my associate's degree at Tidewater Community College in December of 2025.
+After the coding bootcamp, I decided to pursue a degree in Computer Science, completing my associate's degree at Tidewater Community College in December of 2025.
 After Tidewater, I transferred to Old Dominion University where I am working towards my bachelor's degree with an expected graduation in Spring 2027 (*Go Monarchs!*).
 Although
 I'm open to working almost anywhere in the industry, my ideal career would either be to continue my service working with the federal government